 Q. Why is this a big deal for Menlo Park?

 A. The city commissioned a city-wide Comprehensive Bicycle Development Plan in 2005, which identified Oak Grove as a "good east-west bicycle route."
 Oak Grove got some minor improvements then, but not the full bike lane treatment (and critically, no "bike lane pocket" for crossing El Camino).
 In the interim years, area traffic has gotten much worse, making a safer east-west crossing an important public safety issue.
 In 2016, the city's Bicycle Commission, a group of residents volunteering their time for the civic good, urged the city to prioritize Oak Grove.
 The relative speed of this particular project is indicative of the city's interest in promoting bicycling and a more sustainable future.

 Q. Why wasn't Ravenswood/Menlo Ave., Valparaiso, Glenwood, Middle Ave. or other road selected for this route?

 A. While each street has its pluses and minuses, Oak Grove has the distinct advantage of being centrally located as well as easy to reconfigure by adding paint (instead of needing major demolition and reconstruction).
 It also has considerably less traffic than Ravenswood/Menlo Ave.
 Note that Oak Grove is simply a first step; if it is a success, it may inspire improvements to other roads.

-Q. How can I be informed when the pilot starts?
+Q. How can I get news about the pilot?

 Q. I have a question or concern about the bike pilot.
 Who do I contact for more information?